|Shalit Transaction terrorists bused from their Israeli prison|

 The Amit Center’s report also focuses on a handful of representative successes by Israeli security forces in uncovering several terrorist networks in which central roles are, and were, played by Shalit Transaction beneficiaries.
 Some examples:

-Husam Badran (Hamas): Sentenced to 17 years jail in 2004 for his part in multiple lethal bombing attacks in the post September 2000 fighting – what we call the Arafat War and others term an intifada – he was released in the October 2011 Shalit Transaction and deported to Qatar.
+Husam Badran (Hamas): Sentenced to 17 years jail in 2004 for his part in multiple lethal bombing attacks, including the massacre at the Sbarro pizzeria in Jerusalem - in the post September 2000 fighting – what we call the Arafat War and others term an intifada – he was released in the October 2011 Shalit Transaction and deported to Qatar.
 We believe he lives there today.

 In January 2013, Israeli security forces arrested some 20 Hamas operatives in the area around Hebron.
 They belonged to a network planning terrorist attacks, with a focus on abducting Israelis to make them bargaining chips for the release of yet more terrorists held in Israeli jails.
 The plans for well advanced; a ‘safe house’ had been secured, and an Israeli Arab citizen was recruited to be the driver.
 Weapons were found in their possession, all of them intended to be used during the planned attacks.
 Most of the members had spent years behind Israeli bars for terror offences.
 They had relied on contacts with Hamas for support, instructions and funding.
 Their principal Hamas point of contact was Badran.Bassel Himouni (Hamas): Released in the Shalit Transaction, he was deported to the Gaza Strip and lives there today.